Zephaniah Thomas

-Zephaniah Joseph Thomas (born 14 November 1989) is a footballer who plays as a midfielder for Brighouse Town and the Saint Kitts and Nevis national football team.
+Zephaniah Joseph Thomas (born 14 November 1989) is a footballer and manager of Dearne & District and former Saint Kitts and Nevis international.

-He is a former Rotherham United youth player who has also played non-league football with several clubs including Harrogate Town and Rossington Main, while also having an intermediate spell in the United States.
+He is a former Rotherham United youth player who has also played non-league football with many clubs including Harrogate Town and Rossington Main, while also having an intermediate spell in the United States.
 Before he turned professional joining Belgian club Montegnée followed by a spell in Scottish First Division with Cowdenbeath.
 He then moved to North America for a second time playing for Canadian side Thunder Bay Chill before returning to English football.

 Club career

 Early career

 Thomas who was born in Bradford started his career as a youth player at Rotherham United but left the club in 2008 having not appeared for the senior team.
 Following his release he joined Northern Premier League Premier Division side Ilkeston Town.
 After spending a few months with them he moved on to Emley before joining Harrogate Town.
 While at the Conference North side he was loaned out to local club Harrogate Railway Athletic.
 He then moved to the United States with fellow Englishman Jason Stokes to study at Garden City Community College while playing for their soccer team.
 However things didn't work out and he returned to England.
 Thomas then played for Parkgate before leaving them to join Rossington Main in November 2010.
 At the start 2011–12 season he joined Stocksbridge Park Steels for a short period before rejoining Rossington Main who he went on to make twenty appearances for, scoring ten goals.
 In December 2012, he signed a full-time professional contract with Belgian side Montegnée having been spotted by scout Simon O'Neill.
 He played his last game for Northern Counties East Football League side Rossington on 2 January 2012 against Appleby Frodingham before moving to Belgium.
 After six months with the Belgian Promotion D team, Thomas returned to England and was again looking for a new club while playing Sunday league football with Swinton WMC.